 You can use olive oil or sunflower oil instead of vegetable and peanut oil for this recipe.
 But please don’t use any oil that’s strong in flavors, such as extra virgin olive oil or toasted sesame oil.

 For the chili, you can use any kind of fresh chili pepper in this recipe to suit your personal preference.

 Peanut sauce is a great way to add flavor to appetizers, salads, noodles, fried tofu, and satays.
 Chinese influenced recipes for peanut sauce do not have the sharp taste of Thai peanut sauce recipes made with curry paste but is just as flavorful.

 This makes a good dressing over a crisp vegetable salad, such as Indonesian Gado Gado Salad, and can be used as a dipping sauce for satays and appetizers.
 For a thinner salad dressing, just add a bit more coconut milk or chicken broth.
 To thicken, let the sauce sit and cool before using it.

 A very quick and easy dipping sauce for dumplings.
 You can also use this dipping sauce for your spring rolls, wontons, and egg rolls.

-This article contains four different ways to prepare delicious sweet and sour sauce.
-You can make the sweet and sour sauce in advance and store in a fridge or freezer.
+This article contains four different ways to prepare a delicious sweet and sour sauce.
+You can make the sweet and sour sauce in advance and store it in a fridge or freezer.
 Defrost the sauce and stir fry with vegetable and pork, chicken or fish fillet.
 It’s a quick, easy and delicious way for you, your friends and family to enjoy a Chinese sweet and sour dish.